vippsas/vipps-checkout/README.md

 ## How it works

-* [How It Works](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api-howitworks.md): An overview of how the eCommerce API works.
+* [How It Works](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api-howitworks.md): An overview of how the eCommerce API works

 ## Getting started